Skip to contents

 #> Need help extracting simulation outputs?
 Check `?get_results`.

-The command above runs a simulation with the default model parameters.
-These can be customized through the arguments of erahumed_simulation(), for instance:
+The example above runs a simulation with the default model parameters.
+These can be customized via the arguments of erahumed_simulation().
+For instance:

 #> Initializing inputs